How it works

 Fun fact: for France, the match for ‘Waitrose’ would be high-end supermarket ‘Monoprix’.

-While questions that ask for open text answers are really valuable in most cases, having to analyze open text responses that have been submitted in multiple languages can be difficult.
+While great survey questions that ask for open text answers are really valuable in most cases, having to analyze open text responses that have been submitted in multiple languages can be difficult.

 It’s likely to extend the time it takes to review your research results if you take a DIY approach, or—more likely—if you need to outsource that analysis.